 Japan is the third most visited country in the Asia-Pacific region.
 The Tokyo Haneda Airport is one of the busiest airports in the world with roughly 85 million passengers that visited the place in 2019.

 There are about 62,000 OFWs in Japan.
-Filipinos find work in the latter as an engineer, careworker, nurses, factory workers, farmers, construction, food processors, technicians, and English Teachers.
+Filipinos find work in the latter as an engineer, care workers, nurses, factory workers, farmers, construction, food processors, technicians, and English Teachers.

-Japan is located 2,950 km North East of Manila, Philippines.
+Japan is located 2,950 km (1833.05 Miles) northeast of Manila, Philippines.
 Manila to Tokyo is about 4 hours and 5 minutes by airplane.
 Japan’s currency is the yen.
 1 yen is equivalent to 0.39 pesos.

 Australia lands on the list of top job destination countries for Filipinos because the country has jobs for skilled expats to help their economy to continuously prosper.
 The 6th biggest country in terms of land size on the planet and the 12 biggest economies in the world.